rustamlatypov/cpu-matrix-multiplication/README.md

 ## Description

 A console interface for testing and benchmarking an optimized parallel matrix multiplication implementation.
 It is benchmarked against a naive sequential implementation.
-Both implementations use the same basic **O(n^3)** algorithm for square matrices of dimension **n** and use double-precision.
+Both implementations use double-precision and the same basic **O(n^3)** algorithm for square matrices of dimension **n**.

 ## Platform